tranceyos2419/merukari-sold-counetr/README.md

 - ECURL: URL contains listed items in the cheapest order on eBay
 - SP: Price to source (Sourcing price)
 - FMP: Median of sold items on eBay in the last 30 days
+- Period: The period of calculating FMP and TSC
 - TSC: The number of items sold on eBay in the last 30 days

 [output]